axoflow/axosyslog-core-docs/content/chapter-sources/configuring-sources-wildcard-file/_index.md

 The `wildcard-file()` source collects log messages from multiple plain-text files from multiple directories.
 The `wildcard-file()` source is available in {{% param "product.abbrev" %}} version 3.10 and later.

 The {{% param "product.abbrev" %}} application notices if a file is renamed or replaced with a new file, so it can correctly follow the file even if logrotation is used.
 When {{% param "product.abbrev" %}} is restarted, it records the position of the last sent log message in the persist file, and continues to send messages from this position after the restart.
-The location of the persist file depends on the package you installed {{% param "product.abbrev" %}} from, typically it is `/var/lib/syslog-ng/syslog-ng.persist` or `/opt/syslog-ng/var/syslog-ng.persist/var/lib/syslog-ng/syslog-ng.persist`.
+The location of the persist file depends on how you installed {{% param "product.abbrev" %}}, typically it is `/var/lib/syslog-ng/syslog-ng.persist` or `/opt/syslog-ng/var/syslog-ng.persist`.

 ## Declaration: